tayyabsaleem7756/ignicube/README.md

-<h1 >Good to see you in cypress-testrail-boilerplate</h1>
+<h1 >Good to see you in Cyppress Cookie Cutter</h1>
 <div >Rapidly create modern ventures, and start and begin coding quickly with an as of now pre-configured extend.
-Whereas utilizing this boilerplate you and your group can focus more on coding, and less stress around setup.
-This boilerplate is full of valuable plugins as of now designed, and much more!
+Whereas utilizing this CypressCookieCutter you and your group can focus more on coding, and less stress around setup.
+This CypressCookieCutter is full of valuable plugins as of now designed, and much more!
 Great good fortune!
 </div>

 </br>